UNdot33K/ScriptKiddie_AV/README.md

 # Structure

-As a "tool" it mainly consists of 3 executables, a batch file which coordinates the procedures, a freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html and it is responsible to create hashes for your files, the other executable "cmp" it's a script writen in Python, which compares the results of the "HashMyFiles"utility and if there are any differences, notifies you with a message and a "beep" sound and saves the compared hashed files results so you can take a look at it later on.
+As a tool it mainly consists of 3 executables, a batch file which coordinates the procedures, a freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html and it is responsible to create hashes based on the file size and also provide the file attributes in the output file,the other executable "cmp" it's a script written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results so you can take a look at it later on.

 Other than the parent directory containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and